 Tackling swearing by dealing with the cause

 If you know why your child is swearing, it can help you decide on an appropriate response.

-- If your child is swearing because it gets your attention or a good reaction from you, try to make sure you don’t react at all, stay calm and ignore the word.
+If your child is swearing because it gets your attention or a good reaction from you, it’s best to make sure you don’t react at all.
+Avoid laughing or getting angry.
+Stay calm and ignore the word.
 Give attention and praise when your child uses polite language.

 Where did my child hear that word?